abdobassel/social/README.md

     python manage.py runserver
     ```

     - social should now be running locally at http://127.0.0.1:8000/

 5. Access the Admin Interface:
    Access the Django admin interface at http://127.0.0.1:8000/admin/ and log in with the superuser credentials you
    created earlier.
 Here, you can manage social data and configurations.

-- This "Getting Started with social Django Development" section provides developers with the steps and requirements to begin developing social with Django.
-You can customize it further based on your specific development workflow and project requirements.
+- This "Getting Started with social Django Development" section provides developers with the steps and requirements to
+  begin developing social with Django.
+You can customize it further based on your specific development workflow and
+  project requirements.

 ## Community and Support

-Join our vibrant developer community on [GitHub](https://github.com/hudy0000/social/issues) to access our API documentation and share feedback,
+Join our vibrant developer community on [GitHub](https://github.com/hudy0000/social/issues) to access our API
+documentation and share feedback,
 issues, or contributions.

-For personalized support or inquiries, please contact our dedicated [support team](mailto:support@social.com).
+[//]: # (For personalized support or inquiries, please contact our dedicated [support team]&#40;mailto:support@social.com&#41;.)

 ## Licensing

-social is licensed under [Open Source License](https://github.com//hudy0000/social/blob/main/LICENSE), providing flexibility for developers to customize and
+social is licensed under [Open Source License](https://github.com//hudy0000/social/blob/main/LICENSE), providing
+flexibility for developers to customize and
 extend the application to meet their unique requirements.

 ### [Contribution Guidelines](https://github.com//hudy0000/social/blob/main/CONTRIBUTION.md)

 ### [Code of Conduct](https://github.com//hudy0000/social/blob/main/CODEE_OF_CONDUCT.md)

 ## Conclusion